dpflores/dpflores/README.md

 I'm Del Piero Flores

 A student in the ninth semester of my Mechatronics Engineering program.
-I'm the electronics and strategy chief in KON Team, working on the design of an electric vehicle prototype to compete in the shell-eco marathon.
+I'm the electronics and strategy chief of [KON Team](https://www.konteam.com/), working on the design of an electric vehicle prototype to compete in the [Shell Eco-Marathon](https://www.makethefuture.shell/en-gb/shell-eco-marathon).
 I'm interested in the design and implementation of control methods in embedded systems and the research in autonomous vehicles.

 <!--
 **dpflores/dpflores** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.